 You will hear in Cornsilk’s original words about the true name of the Cherokee people, the deathless Uktena serpent, divining crystals of the Urim and Thummin, “terrible Sa-ho-ni clan” and other Cherokee storytelling subjects.
 The brief narrative is edited with an introduction, notes and line drawings by Donald N. Yates, author of Old World Roots of the Cherokee and other titles in Cherokee history.
 If you own one book about the Cherokee Indians it should be this one.

 By Donald N. Yates.
 In the world of Native Americans, oral communication takes the place of the written word in preserving their most valued “texts.”
+(Paperback and PDF)

 Series: Cherokee Chapbooks (Book 1)